Statistical-Consulting/PCaPrognostics/README.md

 - **Additional preprocessing (if required):**
   Run `preprocessing_2.R` to apply further preprocessing to test cohorts and ProstaTrend-FFPE scores.
 - **Dimensionality reduction:**
-  1. Run the `generate_autoencoder.ipynb` in Google Colab (link in 'pretrained_models_ae/generate_autoencoder.ipynb')
+  1. Run the `generate_autoencoder.ipynb` in Google Colab (link in '/pretrained_models_ae/generate_autoencoder.ipynb')
   2. Download the 'csv', 'csv_eval' and 'models'-folders from this notebook into the 'pretrained_models_ae'-folder of this repository

 ### 3. Running the Models
 There are two types of model implementations in this repository.
 Some models are implemented in R, some in Python.
-In additon, some Python Models only run locally, whereas others con (only) be executed in Google Colab.
+In additon, some Python Models only run locally, whereas others can (only) be executed in Google Colab.

 #### Models implemented in Python:
 1. Nested resampling, model tuning and final model training in the `<model_name>_modelling.py`-files: